 Coconut Whipped Cream Recipe - It's Lactose-Free

 This coconut whipped cream recipe is so easy, it only takes minutes to do!
 If you're watching your dairy intake, or completely dairy free, this coconut whipped cream will be a lifesaver for you!
 You can top it over any dessert of choice instead of buttercream icing or cream cheese frosting.

-Whether you spread it over some sugar free carrot cake, gluten free zucchini cake, chocolate cake, low carb strawberry shortcake, or paleo waffles, you won’t even miss the dairy version!
-This dairy free whipped cream is full of flavours and it won’t disappoint even the pickiest of eaters!
+Whether you spread it over some sugar free carrot cake, gluten free zucchini cake, chocolate cake, low carb strawberry shortcake, or paleo waffles, you won't even miss the dairy version!
+This dairy free whipped cream is full of flavours and it won't disappoint even the pickiest of eaters!
 Just make sure to serve it immediately and leave the cake or heavy cream refrigerated as it can melt easily.

 Full Fat Coconut Milk

 Full Fat Coconut Milk.
 Boy, I can't emphasize that enough.
 If your milk is not full fat, it will not whip.
 Check on the ingredients list on the back of a can to see if it's full fat or not.

 It helps if the coconut milk has a stabilizing agent in it like guar gum or xanthan gum.
 I bought a version of organic coconut cream from Let's Do Organic and from Nature's forest and both of them would not whip!
 I let them chilled in the fridge overnight, drained as much liquid as I could and they just would not whip!

 The one from Let's Do Organic didn't come with guar gum, just water, and coconut, and the one from Nature's forest came with guar gum.
 So it's honestly a hit-and-miss with every brand you buy.
 But if you get the one from Thai Kitchen, you won't be disappointed!
 It whips beautifully!
 You just have to make sure that it's full-fat coconut milk.